-The Commission reports the following major and nonmajor governmental funds:
+The Commission reports the following major governmental fund:

 The General Fund is used to account for all financial transactions not required to be accounted for in another fund.
 These transactions relate to resources obtained and used for providing educational, instructional and public broadcasting services to the citizens of the State of Georgia.